MicrosoftDocs/dynamics365-guidance/guidance/resources/test-scale-dynamics-365-solution.md

 ### Run the test

 After the validation has passed on the **Review + create** tab, you can run the load test.
 If you selected **Run test after create**, the test runs automatically.

+### Continuous performance and stability validation

+You can automate a load test in Azure Load Testing for [CI/CD pipelines](/azure/load-testing/how-to-configure-load-test-cicd).
+Automate a load test to continuously validate your application performance and stability under load, or run tests for multiple scenarios at the same time.
+Configure Azure Pipelines, GitHub Actions, or other CI tools to invoke an existing test in Azure Load Testing.

 ## JMeter distributed testing